DevCrumbs/Warcraft-II/README.md

 P: set command patrol to the units selected (click a tile to patrol there)
 S: stop the units selected

+For the units:
 Mouse Left click: select a group of units
 Mouse Right click: send a group of units to a destination Mouse Right click on an enemy or a critter: attack the enemy/critter Mouse Right click on a Gold Mine or Runestone: (if there is a unit nearby) collect the gold / heal the units.

+For the buildings:
+After opening the building dropdown in the top right of the screen:
+Mouse Left click: Place a building somwhere.
+Mouse Right click: Delete the preview building from the view of the player.

+# About the buildings

+When the player selects a building in the buildings dropdown, a preview of the building will be shown where the players mouse is.
+If the building can be placed where the mouse is, it will be indicated with green tiles, if not it will be indicated with red tiles.
+The player can only place a building in the players base and where there are walkable tiles in the map, and where there's not another unit or building in the map

+The player can build:

+Chicken farms: 500 gold
+They give the player 4 units of food.

+Scout Tower: 400 gold
+Guard Tower: 600 gold
+Cannon Tower: 800 gold
+They attack enemy entities and enemy buildings.

 # Debug controls